SorenEricMent/Servsync/README.md

 ### Origin Mode

  You can determine a origin to download.

+ After download file, servsync will generate/update map.servsync.json under that directory.

+ If a origin is defined as "Hyper-Master", files pulled from it will not be overwritten

+ by Auto Mode and Custom Map Mode.

+ checkHash - if enabled, servsync will only overwrite if Hash of new file and legacy file

+ does not match, otherwise, servsync will always overwrite.

  This will be executed at the first.

 ### Auto Mode

- You can determine a directory with URL, and Servsync will automatically sync from it using map.servsync.json
+ You can determine a directory with URL, and Servsync will automatically sync from it using

+ map.servsync.json

  The target URL's server must be running Servsync at that directory as Master.